Roman in the Bible

 having been informed he was a Roman, I had him brought before their Sanhedrim, to hear what crime they laid to his charge.

-For we have found this man [to be] a public menace and one who causes riots among all the Jews throughout the Roman Empire and a ringleader of the sect of the Nazarenes,
+For we have found this man to be a plague, an agitator among all the Jews throughout the Roman world, and a ringleader of the sect of the Nazarenes!

 There were, however, some Jews from Roman Asia who ought to have been here before you, and to have made any charge that they may have against me--